TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 - Re incorrect programs:
   - 94.15% of programs are all incorrect.
   - 93.81% of non-transductive programs are all incorrect.
 - "code" vs "program" in parquet vs hf.
+THIS IS FOR RONAN TO FIX WITH SUBMISSION FILE CREATION!
+SHOULD BE DIRECTLY FROM PARQUET.
 - checkpointing is quite inconsistent.
 There are quite a few in a row, then large gaps.
 We may have an hour of generation with no checkpoints saved to parquet.

 ---
 ## Aug 29